Skip to main content

 ChemCatBio 2022 Technology Brief

-This ChemCatBio study bridges biomass and carbon dioxide (CO2) utilization for the production of middle distillate fuels and longer-chain products with ethanol as a critical intermediate, thus providing the scalability of this approach to help address climate change.
+This ChemCatBio study bridges biomass and carbon dioxide (CO2) utilization for the production of middle distillate fuels and longer-chain products with ethanol as a critical intermediate.

 This study demonstrates a cost-competitive approach to make middle distillate fuels from renewable ethanol via innovations in catalysis.
 A market-responsive biorefinery was conceptualized around this C2 platform, where gasoline, jet, diesel, and chemical coproducts can be produced simultaneously.
-Researchers employed an integrated approach of combining experiments, techno-economic analysis, and life-cycle analysis to assess the economic and greenhouse gas (GHG) emission reduction potential and identify the major cost drivers to prioritize research and development work.
+Researchers employed an integrated approach of combining experiments, techno-economic analysis, and life-cycle analysis.

 Key Findings